 The boards may have deviations in the converted signal values by too high potential difference between the negative supply terminal for powering the electronics and earth ground, or by ground loops present in the installation.
+The HiSHPTB/32/TR-AI-01 board additionally contains a Bi-directional diode between the common negative supply and earth ground which can conduct in the case of too high potential difference adding the possibility of damage to this diode.
 (See section 2.7.1 and 2.7.2 below for further details.)